trm313/react-typeorm-ts-postgres/README.md

 ### Production Runtime

 Executing `npm run heroku-postbuild` will trigger both the backend server and the React frontend client to build.
-The application will then be served statically from the server root
+The application will then be served statically from the server root.

+You can execute this command locally to test functionality of a static deployment, and it will also be key to deploying your application to Heroku as described below

 #### Deploying to Heroku